git-drew/Skills2022/ansible/README.md

 Task Troubleshooting=> no significate trouble was experenced here. as thigns were quite smooth

-Task verification=> 2 pictures have been inlcluded for verification as well ass scritps used during practice sessions.
+Task verification=> 2 pictures have been inlcluded for verification as well as scritps used during practice sessions.